-Ramadan is about fasting, which is a good way to cleanse the soul of harmful impurities.
+Ramadan is about fasting, which is a good way to cleanse the body of harmful impurities.
 The holy month is also a good time to focus on worship and spend time in a mosque and read the Quran.
-It is a time to self-reflect and improve oneself.
+It is time to self-reflect and improves oneself.
 A time when Muslims try and focus more on charity, patience, and curbing negative thoughts, asking forgiveness, and building relationships.

 What is Iftar?